City offices are now open to the public.

 At the request of City Council, the City of Portsmouth has replaced the 541 parcels of the D2 FBC district with traditional zoning districts based on recommendations from community engagement, public review, and the D2 Uptown Land Use Study.
 The Proposed New Zoning Map for the D2 area ensures the new zoning regulations reflect the reality of existing and potential land uses, current and future development forms, appropriate densities, and other development standards.

-In addition, the new Innovation Overlay District will be superimposed on the new zoning districts for the D2 Uptown area, which will clarify requirements for development and facilitate new growth and development.
+In addition, the new Innovation Overlay District has been superimposed on the new zoning districts for the D2 Uptown area, which clarifies requirements for development and serves to facilitate new growth and development.

-Click here Version OptionsPlanning DepartmentHeadlineThe City of Portsmouth is seeking input. to access more information and maps for the proposed rezoning and Innovation Overlay District.
+Click here Version OptionsPlanning DepartmentHeadlineThe City of Portsmouth is seeking input. to access more information and maps for the rezoning and Innovation Overlay District.

 Zoning Ordinance Update